What is Routing?

 Okay, what else do I need to know?

-Routing requires access to UDP port 40000.
-This port is usually closed on most home networks, so you have to configure your network to forward that (and other ports) to the SBC where you hot-spot is running.
+If you want to be able to receive one-to-one Callsign Routing requires access to UDP port 40000.
+This port is usually closed on most home networks, so you have to configure your network to forward that to your hot-spot.
 You might not have to do anything if your home router uses uPnP.
 See the "Port Forwarding" section on the MAIN page for more details.
 We've heard several reports that some users don't have to do any home network port forwarding.
 It seems the common circumstances are that these users are on very modern networks with the latest home network routers.
 If this describes your situation, try routing without configuring any port forwarding.

 Can I do routing from my mobile hot-spot?

-Unfortunately Callsign and Zone Routing can't be done from a mobile rig.
+Unfortunately Callsign Routing can't be done from a mobile rig.
 You gateway software is not intelligent enough to handle routing through a phone network.
-(We are working on that!)
+If you and your target are both using QnetGateway, it has some experimental code in it that may allow you to do this.
 Smart Groups are accessible from a mobile hot-spot.
 Unlike the legacy STARnet Digital Groups, Smart Groups can be used from a mobile hot-spot (like a hot-spot using a smart-phone for its Internet connection).
 Routing has a significant advantage for mobile users because it's simpler to get connected to your friends and start talking!

 I'd like to try Routing, but I am afraid of making a mistake.
 Can you help?